YahooArchive/boomerang/README.md

 ### 3. Asynchronously include the script on your page

-There are two methods of asynchronously including boomerang on your page: by adding it to your main document, or via an IFRAME.
+There are two methods of asynchronously including boomerang on your page: by adding it to your main document, or via the IFRAME/Preload method.

 The former method could block your `onload` event (affecting the measured performance of your page), so the later method is recommended.